-Once the worlds borders started to open up again due to falling Coronavirus cases, I started to make new travel plans.
-It still felt too soon to continue my walk in Africa, so I bought myself a car to travel around Europe until the pandemic is completely over.
+Once the worlds borders opened up again, I started to make new travel plans.
+It still felt too soon to continue my walk in Africa, so I bought myself a car to drive around Europe for a while.

 2019 - 2020

 In October 2019, I started walking towards Portugal from my hometown Augsburg in Germany.
 I ended up walking for half a year, covering 6.820 kilometers through 14 countries.
 Find out more!